Skip to main content

 The Role of the ADA and GINA

-Furthermore, if a is in place, the employer must provide a reasonable accommodation or an alternative standard for any individual for whom it is medically inadvisable or unreasonably difficult to meet the initial standard due to a medical condition.
+Furthermore, if a health-contingent program is in place, the employer must provide a reasonable accommodation or an alternative standard for any individual for whom it is medically inadvisable or unreasonably difficult to meet the initial standard due to a medical condition.

 GINA adds another layer of protection by making it illegal for employers to discriminate against employees or applicants based on their genetic information.
 This includes information about an individual’s genetic tests, the genetic tests of family members, and family medical history.